jruffet/docker-shogigui/README.md

 # Docker ShogiGUI + Yaneuraou
-This repository aims at easily bringing to Linux ShogiGUI + YaneuraOu.
+This repository aims at easily bringing ShogiGUI + YaneuraOu to Linux.

-It is centered around a helper script (named "shogigui") to do all the dirty work for you (Install / setup of shogiGUI, compilation of YaneuraOu, configuration with NNUE eval functions, and much more...)
+It is centered around a helper script (named "shogigui") to do all the dirty work for you (building / running the docker image, with install / setup of shogiGUI, compilation of YaneuraOu, configuration with NNUE eval functions, and much more...)

-The default configuration file provided sets the following :
+The default configuration file provided sets the following options :

 - English language
-- Set up japanese fonts
+- Set up japanese fonts to look better
-- Multiple up-to-date engines (YaneuraOu/elmo and YaneuraOu/orqha-1018)
+- Multiple up-to-date engines configured (YaneuraOu/elmo and YaneuraOu/orqha-1018)
 - Disable sound (see "Troubleshooting" below)
-- Prepare the use of simplified pieces (see "Simplified pieces" below)
+- Allow the usage of simplified pieces (see "Simplified pieces" below)

 ## Pre-requesites
 You need to install docker so that it is controllable by your desktop user.